Bewond/flutternav/README.md

 ```

 **NavSubRoute** \
-Used to nest your widgets.
+Used to nest widgets.
 In this example, the MenuScreen widget receives a different page as a child depending on the path.

 ```dart
 NavSubRoute(